 Proper implementation of the Agency's Compliance Program is the responsibility of all Affected Individuals.
 All Affected Individuals are responsible for acquiring sufficient knowledge, based on their level of responsibility, to recognize potential compliance issues related to their duties and to seek appropriate advice in dealing with those issues.
 All Affected Individuals are expected to be familiar and comply with the Compliance Program Standards of Conduct ("Standards of Conduct"), this Compliance Plan, and applicable policies and procedures that describe the Agency's expectations.
-Affected Individuals are also expected to comply with all federal and state laws and regulations that govern their role within the Agency and conduct business, at all times, in a manner that supports integrity in its operations.
+Affected Individuals are also expected to comply with all federal and state laws, rules, regulations, policies, and standards that govern their role within the Agency and conduct business, at all times, in a manner that supports integrity in its operations.
 Conduct contrary to this expectation is a violation of the Standards of Conduct, this Compliance Plan, and/or applicable policies and procedures.

-Each supervisor and manager is responsible for ensuring that the Affected Individuals within their supervision understand the importance of, and act in accordance with, the Standards of Conduct, this Compliance Plan, and compliance policies.
-The failure of supervisors and managers to so instruct their subordinates or to take reasonable measures to detect non-compliance or improper conduct of their subordinates may result in corrective action, up to and including termination.
+Each supervisor and manager is responsible for ensuring that the Affected Individuals within their supervision understand the importance of, and act in accordance with, the Agency's Compliance Standards.4 The failure of supervisors and managers to so instruct their subordinates or to take reasonable measures to detect non-